webplatform/docs/guides/advanced_selectors_guide/index.md

 === Generated content using :before and :after ===

-You can use the <code>:before</code> and <code>:after</code> pseudo-elements to specify that content should be inserted before and after the element you are selecting.
-You then specify what content you want to insert or generate.
-As a simple example, you can use the following rule to insert a decorative image after every link on the page:
+You can use the <code>:before</code> and <code>:after</code> pseudo-elements to specify that content should be inserted before and after the selected element.
+You then specify the content that you want to insert or generate.
+For example, you can use the following rule to insert a decorative image after every link on the page:

 <syntaxhighlight lang="css">a:after {
   content: " " url(flower.gif);